-- Midlife crisis & spirituality – as we got older life can seem to lack meaning as old certainties give way to new questions.
+- Midlife crisis – as we got older it can seem that old certainties give way to new questions.
 A call to live life differently is emerging.
-Developing a sense of interconnectedness with others and the richness of life can help find new meanings and untapped potential
+Developing a greater sense of who we are and what gives meaning to our life can help reveal a more authentic way of living.

-- Developing resilience to life challenges – As we go through life we inevitably encounter suffering no matter how hard we my try to remain positive and be in control.
-‘Resilience’ is the ability to take care of ourselves, recover, and learn the lessons that matter from such experiences.
+- Anxiety, depression and resilience to life challenges – As we go through life we inevitably encounter suffering no matter how hard we my try to remain positive and be in control.
+‘Resilience’ is the ability to take care of ourselves, recover, and learn from our experiences.

-I have been practising Buddhism and meditation for over 25 years.
-I integrate mindfulness into my approach to help you connect more fully with yourself and so develop greater awareness of who you are and what’s calling for your attention.
+I have been practicing Buddhism and meditation since 1992.
+I integrate mindfulness into my approach to help you connect more fully with your body, feelings and emotions and so develop greater awareness of who you are and what’s calling for attention.

 I undertake regular study and training to keep in touch with new developments, to expand my knowledge and understanding, and to exchange ideas with other therapists.
 Over the years I have been fortunate to have been mentored by some very experienced and talented psychotherapists and trainers.